ibm-cloud-docs/power-iaas/troubleshoot-aix.md

 ![NIM master installation summary](./images/terminal-aix-nim-summary.png "NIM master installation summary"){: caption="Figure 3.
 NIM master installation summary" caption-side="bottom"}

-For more information, see [Setting up NIM to boot into maintenance mode](https://www.ibm.com/support/pages/setting-nim-boot-maintenance-mode){: new_window}{: external}.
+For more information, see [Setting up NIM to boot into maintenance mode](https://www.ibm.com/support/pages/setting-nim-boot-maintenance-mode){: external}.
 If you are unfamiliar with this process, create a [new support case](/docs/power-iaas?topic=power-iaas-getting-help-and-support).

 ## My AIX VM Tier 1 (NVMe-based flash storage) disk is running at a suboptimal level.
 What can I do to improve its performance?
 {: #troubleshoot-slow-aix}